-Classification of Medical Devices under the EU Directives...
+EU Medical Device Classification per the EU Directives...

-When determining the Classification of Medical Devices the following device / procedure aspects need to be considered:» Duration of contact with the patient – The longer the device is in contact with the patient, the greater the potential for harm.
+EU Medical Device Classification:» Duration of contact with the patient – The longer the device is in contact with the patient, the greater the potential for harm.
 For example a pacemaker inserted for a period of years, offers a greater potential for harm than say a contact lens inserted onto the eye, for a period of hours.

 » Degree of invasiveness – Again, considering the pacemaker versus the contact lens.
 Clearly, the pacemaker is significantly more invasive.
 While it could be argued that both are inserted into the body, the contact lens, tends to sit on the body versus a surgical intervention.